apioo/fusio/doc/basic/overview.rst

 Fusio provides two ways to develop an API.
 The first way is to build API endpoints only through the backend interface by using all available actions.
-Through this you can solve already many tasks especially through the usage of the `PHP-Sandbox`_ or `V8-Processor`_ action.
+Through this you can solve already many tasks.

-The other way is to use the deploy mechanism.
-Through this you can use normal PHP files to implement your business logic and thus you can use the complete PHP ecosystem.
+The other way is to use the deploy-mechanism.
+Through this you can use normal PHP classes to implement your business logic and thus you can use the complete PHP ecosystem.
 Therefor you need to define a ``.fusio.yml`` `deploy file`_ which specifies the available routes and actions of the system.
 This file can be deployed with the following command:

 .. code-block:: text